scotws/TaliForth2/tools/README.txt

-All assembler files need a certain amount of modification by hand, just because it would have been more work to catch all the special cases in code.
+All assembler files need a certain amount of modification by hand, just because it would have been more work to catch all the special cases in code:

+In headers.asm:
+        - nt_abort_quote, "abort"" becomes "abort", $22
+        - nt_backslash, "\" becomes $5c
+        - nt_dot_quote, "."" becomes ".", $22
+        - nt_s_quote, "s"" becomes "s", $22

+In native_words.asm: